AWS 101: How AWS Identity and Access Management (IAM) Works

 Like most cloud providers, when it comes to cloud security, AWS relies on a shared responsibility model to keep data safe in the cloud.
 This means that while they ensure security “of” the cloud, the customer must maintain the security “in” the cloud.
 This AWS cloud security model reduces the data breach threat and helps create a secure perimeter that reduces the amount of data that is leaked, stolen or deleted.

-AWS takes another step to secure your data.
+In this installment of AWS 101, we'll examine how Amazon Web Services takes another step to secure your data.
 Identity and Access Management (IAM) is a free web service that helps you securely control user access to AWS resources.
 IAM controls which users are authenticated (signed in) and authorized (have permissions) to access resources.
 This solves the issue of storing names and passwords directly in applications or saving credentials as plain text, not ideal practices.
 Authentication is the equivalent of being signed in to AWS; authorization is the permission to perform an action in AWS.
 IAM allows you to create and manage users and groups — and assign permissions to allow or deny their access.

 As a foundational service that is PCI DSS compliant, IAM allows the Principle of Least Privilege to be implemented.
 This principle states that a user should have the exact amount of permissions needed to perform a task, and nothing more.
 With IAM, you can give other users access to your AWS account without sharing root use credentials or access keys, and you can restrict their access in a granular way.
 Since IAM also integrates with CloudTrail, the AWS API logging service, you can also monitor and record user actions.